 The annual Migratory Waterfowl Conservation Stamp can be purchased for a fee of $10.00 (resident or non-resident) at license agents or clerks that sell Virginia hunting licenses or from the Department’s website.

 Persons buying the stamp online or at a license agent will have the option of having the physical stamp mailed to them.
 The “Privileges” section on the right side of the license, listing the privileges purchased, will serve as proof of purchasing the stamp.

 Either a signed physical stamp, if a stamp was received, or the “Privileges” section of the license must be carried with the licensee while hunting or taking any migratory waterfowl.
 The stamp does not have to be affixed to the license but must be signed across the face of the stamp by the licensee and cannot be transferred to another hunter.

-The monies generated from all sales of the Virginia Migratory Waterfowl Conservation Stamp will be placed in the Department’s Game Protection Fund and accounted for under a separate fund designated as the Virginia Migratory Waterfowl Conservation Stamp Fund (the Stamp Fund) and shall be used only by the Department of Game and Inland Fisheries in the following manner:
+The monies generated from all sales of the Virginia Migratory Waterfowl Conservation Stamp will be placed in the Department’s Game Protection Fund and accounted for under a separate fund designated as the Virginia Migratory Waterfowl Conservation Stamp Fund (the Stamp Fund) and shall be used only by the Department of Wildlife Resources in the following manner: